JuanmaCopia/lissa/INSTALL.md

 ## Running LISSA on a user provided method

 The easiest way to run `LISSA` for a user provided method is to copy the structure of an existing case study from folder `src/examples`.
-Let's say we want to a analyse the buggy `removeBuggy` method for `LinkedList` shown below:
+Let's say we want to analyze the buggy `removeBuggy` method for `LinkedList` shown below:

 ```
 public boolean removeBuggy(int o) {